faisal-kh-alkanhal/AWS-Honeypot-OpenCanary/README.md

 1. **USA** (`About 70%` of total traffic)
 2. **China** (`About 15%` of total traffic)

-Notalbly, most are using cloud providers.
+Notably, most are using cloud providers.

 ### 🔑 Credential Analysis (Brute-Force Patterns)
 The fake SSH and HTTP endpoints captured thousands of automated credential-stuffing attempts.
 Threat actors heavily favored default administrative credentials, validating the critical real-world need for strong password policies and disabling root logins.